pnkfelix/pnkfx-blog/source/_drafts/2015-10-16-gc-and-rust-part-1-the-roots-of-integration.markdown

 reachable memory, *marking* each object it finds (e.g. by setting a bit reserved in the object header, or in separate mark bitmap if there is no such bit reserved).
-This traversal requires some amount of extra memory on the side to track remaining work (e.g. a stack of objects we are in the midst of traversing, or a queue of objects scheduled for future traversal).
+This traversal requires some amount of extra memory in reserve to track remaining work for the trace (e.g. a "mark stack" of objects we are in the midst of traversing, and/or a queue of objects scheduled for future traversal).

 <p id="target_anchor5"></p>
 <script>